shashikumarec088/data-engineering-interview-questions/content/spark.md

 [Table of Contents](#Apache-Spark)

 ## What file systems does Spark support?
-Hadoop distributed file system (HDFS), local file system, and Amazon S3.
+Hadoop distributed file system (HDFS), local file system, and Amazon S3 and other cloud provider blob storages.

 [Table of Contents](#Apache-Spark)